hkolstee/Bach_LSTM_music_generation/README.md

 The train test split was configure as follows: the first 90 percent of the dataset was used as training data, while the last (which follows the train data) 10 percent was used as test data.
 The data was standardized, making sure no information leaks occured.
 The scaler was fit on the train data and used to scale both the test and train data.
 Additionally, the sliding window input data which leaked time information from the train set into the test set were removed.

 We found the dataset to be too small, with the test data being not representative of the train data (features learned in train data did not generalize well to test data), resulting in models extracted using early stopping not generating good results.

+I started off with a different model architecture, namely by adding two or three convolutional layers before the lstm.
+I found out the hard way that adding convolutions in a timeseries prediction tasks like this one, where the very important last notes (right before predicted notes) are located on the edges of the input, are therefore blurred by the convolution, making the model perform worse.
+After this lesson I performed a multi-task approach.
+The other model can be found in **first_bad_attempt_conv_to_lstm/**.

 The lowest test losses occured quickly after the start of training, meaning the models overfit quickly.
-Even when using really small models (~8/16 hidden units, 1/2 conv layers with 8 channels, subsential dropouts) the models quickly overfit.
+Even when using really small models (~8/16 hidden units, subsential dropouts) the models quickly overfit.
 Larger models sometimes achieved even lower test loss, but overfit thereafter quickly.
 It seemed that the current configuration of test/train split was not working as well as I would have liked.

 The next step I took was making a models with a large sliding window of 80 notes, and playing around with a large double LSTM layers of 128 and 256 units.
 My thought process was, as I couldn't rely as well on the test loss as I would've liked, I would train a substentially sized network (to prevent underspecification) and keep the complexity in check using dropout and weight decay/l2 regularization.